pantheon-systems/documentation/source/content/guides/multisite/05-workflows.md

 </Alert>

 ## Refresh Data from Live
-Refreshing data in Test or Dev from Live is simply a matter of reversing the steps you took to initially create the Live environment when you have a production environment.
+Refreshing data in Test or Dev from Live is simply a matter of using the Database Clone feature in the Pantheon Dashboard. reversing the steps you took to initially create the Live environment when you have a production environment.

 1. Clone the content from Live into Dev: